 Type of Writs in the Constitution of India

-The power to issue a writ petition India is primarily a provision to the Right to Constitutional Remedies to every citizen and this right acts as a guarantor of all other fundamental rights in India.
+The power to issue a writ petition in India is primarily a provision - to the Right of Constitutional Remedies to every citizen and this right acts as a guarantor of all other fundamental rights in India.

 There are five writ petition types in the Indian constitution, which you can file either before the High Court or Supreme Court such as:

 The literal meaning of the term Habeas Corpus means, ‘you may have the body of.’